kammitama5/kammitama5.github.io/_posts/2021-11-14-Sunday-November-14th.md

 kind of this need for a space where persons can think deeply and make friendships and take a break from everything.
 There are spaces like MSRI and ICERM that exist for this, but there is a need for funding and that can be super-competitive, and it's still within the bounds of Academia.
-So it would be really cool to have a space where people built polytopes (like the [hexayurts of Mars College](https://mars.college/gallery/hexayurt/)), where they are blackboards everywhere and people could just do proofs and things like that.
+So it would be really cool to have a space where people built polytopes (like the [hexayurts of Mars College](https://mars.college/gallery/hexayurt/)), where there are blackboards everywhere and people could just do proofs and things like that.
 But I'm not about to start a cult, I swear.
 I'm just looking for a space away from a lot of this nonsense of rank, prestige, financial judgment as moral judgment.
 And there would be no oglibation to do research or anything like that, too.
 - I like the format of Mars College, as well, which is to have persons talk about problems, or work together in groups and teach each other.
 So persons